 Ezra was faced with the challenge of teaching the Bible to a community of people who thought they knew the Lord, but who knew very little of His Word.
-How could these people who had spent their lives in a pagan culture be molded into a worshiping community who loved and obeyed the Lord?
+How could these people who had spent their lives in a secular culture be molded into a worshiping community who loved and obeyed the Lord?

 Ezra’s strategy was to gather the entire community, around fifty thousand people, in the public square.
-As they gathered, they “told Ezra the scribe to bring the Book of the Law of Moses that the LORD had commanded Israel” (Nehemiah 8:1).
+As they gathered, “they told Ezra the scribe to bring the Book of the Law of Moses that the LORD had commanded Israel” (Nehemiah 8:1).

 How do fifty thousand people make a request?
 They chant!
-This crowd gathered with a great hunger for the Word of God, and growing impatient for events to get underway, they began to shout, “We want the Bible; bring out the Bible!”
+This crowd gathered with a great hunger for the Word of God, and growing impatient for events to get underway, they began to shout: “We want the Bible; bring out the Bible!”
 It must have been a great joy for Ezra to bring out the Scriptures and to teach this vast crowd the Word of God.

 Ezra the priest brought the Law before the assembly, which was made up of men and women and “all who could understand what they heard” (8:2).
 That means children were there too.
 It is a powerful thing to bring children into an environment where they see adults worshiping and taking the Word of God seriously.

 The crowd watched expectantly, and when Ezra opened the Scriptures, the people stood (8:5).
-Then “Ezra blessed the Lord, the great God, and all the people answered, “Amen, Amen,” lifting up their hands.
-And they bowed their heads and worshiped the Lord with their faces to the ground” (8:6).
+Then “Ezra blessed the LORD, the great God, and all the people answered, ‘Amen, Amen,’ lifting up their hands.
+And they bowed their heads and worshiped the LORD with their faces to the ground” (8:6).